Floresj4/cfn-ec2-processing/readme.md

 An exploratory project to launch an EC2 instance and begin a batch processing job based on some trigger event.

 Objectives
- - A new release of the batch component will trigger processing
+ - A new release of the batch component will trigger processing via upload to S3
+ - AWS Lambda will launch and configure an EC2 instance
  - Options to the processing event can be externalized and easily mananged between events

 Change information can be found [here](./changes.md).